 Royal flush occurs when all the five cards belong to the same suit, and have cards from Ace to the Ten, for example, A♠ K♠ Q♠ J♠ 10♠.
-This is an example of Royal Flush of the Hearts suit, and royal flush of any suit has the highest payout than any other hand in Aces and Faces.
+This is an example of the Royal Flush of the Hearts suit, and the royal flush of any suit has the highest payout than any other hand in Aces and Faces.
 The suit does not matter at all here; hence A♠ K♠ Q♠ J♠ 10♠ has the same rank as A♥ K♥ Q♥ J♥ 10♥.

 This hand has all the four aces from the four suits and one irrelevant card.
 The rank of the different hands belonging to this type of hand depends upon the rank of the irrelevant card, as all Four Aces hands will have four same cards and one different card.
 An example of four aces hand can be A♥ A♠ A♣ A♦ J♣.

 A straight flush is a hand where you have five cards of the same suit, and all of them are in a sequence, but it is not a royal flush.
 An example of this type of hand is J♥ 10♥ 9♥ 8♥ 7♥.
 Straight has rank lower than that of a royal flush but higher than any other hands in Aces and Faces.

 Four of a kind